45ElixirArg/Project-Euler/README.md

 # Project-Euler
-Will trying to solve Project-Euler
+Will trying to solve Project-Euler with elixir-lang